 The wrong light source can ruin a good photo.
 Carrying a small 5-in-1 diffuser/reflector with you lets you manipulate the light (by diffusing bright, glaring sunlight or reflecting a single-source light to fill dark shadows).

-Try (affiliate) this mini 5-in-1 reflector/diffuser for better food photography on the go.
+Buy this mini 5-in-1 reflector/diffuser for better food photography on the go.

 Taking food photos using an iPhone or another smartphone can be an easy and cheap way to get great food photos when you’re out and about.
-With these pieces of kit you can improve your phone food photography for around £30.